Patook wants to be Tinder for platonic friendships

 The app also rewards users who maintain long conversations with people they’re interested in — to try to get around the problem of people “dropping out” of conversations.

 Although, in my view, Patook’s points-structure also works as a disincentive, by requiring users earn and spend usage points to do things like boost their profile or to view all visitors who’ve liked them.
-Point being: If you’re starting from a position of there not being enough users in the first place, requiring your (very small) pool of users to earn and spend points to do things like boost their visibility seems a bit pointlessly heavy-handed (even if it’s intended to encourage greater usage generally).
+Point being: If you’re starting from a position of there not being enough users in the first place, requiring your (very small) pool of users to earn and spend points to do things like boost their visibility seems a bit pointlessly heavy-handed (even if it’s intended to encourage greater usage overall).

 Daher agrees that lack of users generally is a big barrier for Patook.
 In practice this means there’s unlikely to be enough relevant matches in the same city for most users to feel really compelled to start conversations.
 In my case I liked a few other profiles but never felt an urge to proactively try and break any ice.